#valentine #fiveanddime #dimestore

 A First Gift

 The first gift that I ever bought for my mother was a pie bird that I found in one of the dime stores.
-I did not know what a pie bird was.
+I did not know what a pie bird was at the time.
 I was barely tall enough to look over the display counter, but I spotted a blue pottery bird that seemed to me as if it was singing.
 My mother liked birds.
 I liked this bird, so I counted out my pennies and bought it for her.
-The salesclerk, probably a young girl from town, was so tickled with my selection and my reason for choosing it that she picked up a baseball cap from the counter and plopped it my head.
+The salesclerk, probably a young girl from town, was so tickled with my selection and my reason for choosing, it that she picked up a baseball cap from the counter and plopped it my head.
 “He’s so cute,” she gushed to a nearby associate who was watching our exchange.
 The cap was too large, but then I was probably too young to be buying a present on my own also.

 Mother died January 15, 1985, just a couple of weeks after my final visit with her.
 I recovered both pie birds from her things at her home.
 I have them still.